The Pomodoro Technique - Complete Guide for 2026

 Set the Timer

 Set a timer for 25 minutes.
 This is your focus period.
 Commit to working only on the chosen task until the timer rings.
+The timer creates a sense of urgency and helps maintain focus.

 3